parisepigenetics/RASflow_EDC/README.md

 # ================== Configuration for alignment to genome and feature count ==================

+## aligner
+ALIGNER: hisat2 # "STAR" or "hisat2"

 ## genome and annotation files
-INDEXPATH: /shared/bank/homo_sapiens/hg38/hisat2 # folder containing index files
+INDEXPATH: /shared/bank/homo_sapiens/hg38/hisat2 # or index/STAR # folder containing index files
-INDEXBASE: genome  # base of the name of the index files (ie genome.1.ht2)
+INDEXBASE: genome  # for hisat2, base of the name of the index files (ie genome.1.ht2)
 ANNOTATION: /shared/projects/YourProjectName/RASflow_IFB/gtf/gencode.v34.annotation.gtf # GTF file

 ## bigwig option
 BWSTRANDED: both # "no": bw merging forward and reverse reads, "yes": get 2 bw files, one forward and one reverse; "both": get the two bw per strand as well as the merge one.

+## tool for feature count
+COUNTER: featureCounts # "featureCounts" or "htseq-count" or "STARcount" (only with STAR aligner, --quantMode GeneCounts option)

 ## counting options
 ATTRIBUTE: gene_id  # the attribute used in annotation file.
 It's usually "gene_id", but double check that since it may also be "gene", "ID"...
 STRAND: "reverse" # "no", "yes", "reverse".
 For ht-seq counts: For stranded=no, a read is considered overlapping with a feature regardless of whether it is mapped to the same or the opposite strand as the feature.
 For stranded=yes and single-end reads, the read has to be mapped to the same strand as the feature.
 For paired-end reads, the first read has to be on the same strand and the second read on the opposite strand.
 For stranded=reverse, these rules are reversed.
 FEATURE: transcript # "exon" or "transcript"

-## aligner
-ALIGNER: hisat2

-## tool for feature count
-COUNTER: featureCounts # "featureCounts" or "htseq-count"

 [...]
 ```